 A copy of the insurance schedule from the vehicle the no claims bonus has been earned on showing the make and model.

-Confirmation that the no claims bonus is not in use on any other vehicle or policy.
+Written confirmation from the policyholder that the no claims bonus is not in use on any other vehicle or policy (email is acceptable).

-On some policies, we’ll need a clear copy of the front of the driving licence.
+On some policies, we’ll need a clear copy of the driving licence.
 If applicable, we’ll let you know whose licence we need, but depending on insurer this could include:

 Please note: If the driving licence has been sent off to be renewed, we will require proof of application in order to request an extension from the insurer.

-The name on the driving licence must exactly match the driver’s name listed on your policy documents.
-For example, if the licence displays ‘Christopher’ but the policy shows ‘Chris’, the policy will need to be amended to reflect the full legal name.
+The name on the driving licence must match the driver’s name on your policy documents.
+For example, if the licence displays ‘Christopher’ but the policy shows ‘Chris’, the policy will need to be amended.

-The driving licence must be in date and should be the latest, most recent copy (past, expired licences cannot be accepted).
+The driving licence must be in date and should be the latest copy (past, expired licences cannot be accepted).

 For Motor Trade policies, the address shown on the licence should match the policy address.

-For certain policies, if a driving licence is required, we’ll also need a DVLA Check Code.
+If a driving licence is required, we’ll also need a DVLA check code.
 This enables us to access any motoring conviction details, ensuring your policy information is accurate and up to date.

 Please note that this record qualifies as personal data.
-To remain compliant with GDPR regulations, it’s advisable to have the driver generate their own DVLA Check Code.
+To remain compliant with GDPR, you should ask the driver generate their own DVLA check code.

-Generating a DVLA Check Code online is quick and straightforward – just follow the steps below.
-Alternatively, if you’d rather speak to someone directly, you can request the code by calling the DVLA on 0300 083 0013 (please note that call charges may apply).
+Generating a DVLA check code online is quick and easy – just follow the steps below.
+Alternatively, if you’d rather speak to someone directly, you can request the code by calling the DVLA on 0300 083 0013 (call charges may apply).

 For Northern Ireland driving licences, please use: https://www.nidirect.gov.uk/services/view-or-share-your-ni-driving-licence-information